 - Critical UVA protection to defend your skin from the sun's aging rays

-- Antioxidants to boost your skin's defenses and repair damage
+- When possible, antioxidants to boost your skin's defenses and repair damage

 - Smooth textures that feel more like skin care than heavy, thick sunscreens from years past